calume/agileFlex/Test_Feeder/README.md

 The test network has a slightly higher share of Affluent customers to represent a feeder with higher LCT uptage as follows;

 - Affluent (24 Customers): are assumed to be full adopters of Low carbon technologies, all have Heat Pumps, Electric Vehicles, PV and Home Batteries.
-- Comfortable (18 Customers): half of these are assumed to have PV and all are assumed to have solar.
+- Comfortable (18 Customers): half of these are assumed to have PV and all are assumed to have heat pumps.
 - Adversity (17 Customers): are assumed to not have any low carbon technologies (LCTs) due high capital costs required.

 The network schematic is shown below: